johnoseni1/My-Portfolio-V1/readme.md

 # PortFolio V1

+## steps
-To get Started you need to have Node installed on wither your Windows, lINUX OR Mac Laptop using this link : <br />
+1. To get Started you need to have Node installed on wither your Windows, lINUX OR Mac Laptop using this link : <br />
 [NODE INSTALLATION](https://nodejs.org/en/)

+2.